MileHacker Logo

 Although usually pleasant, Cannes experiences a few specific weather phenomena.

 Mistral Wind: A strong, cold, dry wind, mainly in winter and spring, that brings clear skies but sharp temperature drops.
 Summer Heatwaves: In July-August, temperatures may exceed 35°C (95°F), requiring hydration and shade.
-Autumn Flash Floods: Intense, short rainfall in autumn could cause localized flooding; monitor area warnings.
+Autumn Flash Floods: Intense, short rainfall in autumn could cause localized flooding; monitor local warnings.

 High Season